 Here’s how it works.
 Methadone feeds the body’s desire for opiates without creating the euphoria that drives opiate drug abusers to keep using.
-By eliminating the euphoria, the client will hopefully lose the desire to pursue any form of opiate.
+By eliminating the euphoria, the patient will hopefully lose the desire to pursue any form of opiate.
 Even low dose methadone treatment could be very effective in this regard.
 The ultimate goal of such treatment is to replace more dangerous substances with a less harmful substance.
-By doing so, it allows the detox specialist to stabilize the client.
+By doing so, it allows the detox specialist to stabilize the patient.

 Unfortunately, there’s a downside to medical detox staffers prescribing methadone treatment, which we’ll discuss below.
 That’s the primary reason far fewer medical professionals are advocating today for the use use of methadone as a detox option.